 For those new to the world of fertility treatments, the medical jargon and various acronyms can be confusing.
 What’s more, when you’re struggling emotionally, it can feel quite overwhelming when you don’t understand the options available.
-In this blog, we explain the difference between artificial insemination (IUI) and IVF.
-We also take a look at why you’d choose one over the other, and how they work.
+In this blog, we explain the difference between artificial insemination in the UK (IUI) and IVF.
+We also take a look at why you’d choose one over the other, and how both artificial insemination and IVF work.

 Put simply, In IUI, specialists wash the sperm and inject it into the uterus, where it fertilises the eggs naturally.
 Conversely in IVF, they harvest and fertilise the eggs in the lab.
 This means that IUI is a less invasive procedure and involves fewer drugs than IVF.